zsofetch/dsa/README.txt

 please disregard the comments :>
 ~i added them so i can better understand the logic behind the code

-for C files with "practice" in their file name, disregard. these are practice exercises for operations and functions!
+Disregard "Practice Exercises" folder. these are practice exercises for operations and functions!

+Disregard "Answer Key" folder. these are answer keys for the practice exercise folder